ikim025/ucr-cs100/textbook/using-bash/nctutorial/README.md

 This command will close `netcat` on the server because we did not specify to keep the connection open.
 In order to keep the connection open, you would have to use the `-k` option.
 This option cannot be used with `-l`.
 This is a simple, but powerful example; you now know that you can "load up" the server and that you can redirect the output to files.
-Of course if we did not redirect the output, the contents of the file would have been printed to standard output instead.
+Of course if we do not redirect the output, the contents of the file would have been printed to standard output instead.

 #### Port Scanning